 We have consumed substantial amounts of capital to date, and our operating expenditures will increase over the next several years if we expand our research and development activities.
-We have funded all of our operations and capital expenditures with proceeds from private and public sales of our equity securities, strategic alliances with Amgen Inc., Astellas Pharma Inc. ("Astellas") and others, equipment financings, interest on investments and government grants.
+We have funded all of our operations and capital expenditures with proceeds from private and public sales of our equity securities, strategic alliances with Amgen, Astellas and others, equipment financings, interest on investments and government grants.
 We believe that our existing cash and cash equivalents, short-term investments and interest earned on investments should be sufficient to meet our projected operating requirements for at least the next 12 months.
 We have based this estimate on assumptions that may prove to be wrong, and we could utilize our available capital resources sooner than we currently expect.
 Because of the numerous risks and uncertainties associated with the development of our drug candidates and other research and development activities, including risks and uncertainties that could impact the rate of progress of our development activities, we are unable to estimate with certainty the amounts of capital outlays and operating expenditures associated with these activities.

 For the foreseeable future, our operations will require significant additional funding, in large part due to our research and development expenses and the absence of any revenues from product sales.
-For example, we anticipate that we will need to conduct at least one Phase III clinical trial for tirasemtiv following the BENEFIT-ALS trial in order to obtain marketing approval for tirasemtiv for the potential treatment of ALS.
-We will require significant additional funding to enable us to conduct any such Phase III clinical trials.
+For example, if further development of tirasemtiv for the potential treatment of ALS is supported by the results of BENEFIT-ALS, we will require significant additional funding to enable us to conduct any such development.
 Until we can generate a sufficient amount of product revenue, we expect to raise future capital through strategic alliance and licensing arrangements, public or private equity offerings and debt financings.
 We do not currently have any commitments for future funding other than reimbursements, milestone and royalty payments that we may receive under our collaboration agreements with Amgen and Astellas.
-We may not receive any further funds under that agreement.
+We may not receive any further funds under those agreements.
 Our ability to raise funds may be adversely impacted by current economic conditions.
 As a result of these and other factors, we do not know whether additional financing will be available when needed, or that, if available, such financing would be on terms favorable to our stockholders or us.

 To the extent that we raise additional funds through strategic alliances or licensing and other arrangements with third parties, we will likely have to relinquish valuable rights to our technologies, research programs or drug candidates, or grant licenses on terms that may not be favorable to us.
-To the extent that we raise additional funds by issuing equity securities, our stockholders will experience additional dilution.
+To the extent that we raise additional funds by issuing equity securities, our stockholders will experience additional dilution and our share price may decline.
 To the extent that we raise additional funds through debt financing, the financing may involve covenants that restrict our business activities.
 In addition, funding from any of these sources, if needed, may not be available to us on favorable terms, or at all, or in accordance with our planned timelines.

 If we cannot raise the funds we need to operate our business, we will need to delay or discontinue certain research and development activities.
-For example, if we cannot raise the funds necessary to enable the conduct of the one or more Phase III clinical trials for tirasemtiv for the potential treatment of ALS that we anticipate will be required for marketing approval, our ability to complete the development of tirasemtiv will be delayed or suspended.
-In October 2011, we announced a restructuring plan to focus resources primarily on the later-stage development programs for tirasemtiv and omecamtiv mecarbil and certain other research and development programs also directed to muscle biology.
-As a result, we reduced our workforce by approximately eighteen percent, and discontinued our research and development activities outside these areas of focus.
+For example, if we cannot raise the funds necessary to enable the conduct of further development for tirasemtiv for the potential treatment of ALS, if supported by the results of BENEFIT-ALS, our ability to continue the development of tirasemtiv will be delayed or suspended.
 If we delay or discontinue research and development activities, our stock price may be negatively affected.